 Automation with Python

 You can automate your Lightly Worker workflows directly from Python.
-This allows you to flawlessly integrate the Lightly Worker in your machine learning pipeline.
+This allows you to seamlessly integrate the Lightly Worker in your machine learning pipeline.
 Lightly also integrates with pipeline tools such as, for example, Metaflow.

 Prerequisites